danieljbae/CS-4502-Project/README.md

 **Data Preprocessing:**

 * **Data cleaning**:
+    1. Filter non-english reviews and special characters
-    1. Ignore users with no text reviews (i.e. missing data points).
+    2. Ignore users with no text reviews (i.e. missing data points).
-    2. Ignore reviews with no attached text.
+    3. Ignore reviews with no attached text.
-    3. Bin and cluster average user rating to detect "outlier" users that preferentially give the highest or lowest possible rating.
+    4. Bin and cluster average user rating to detect "outlier" users that preferentially give the highest or lowest possible rating.
-    4. Verify all user data points are unique.
+    5. Verify all user data points are unique.
-    5. If time permits: detect and remove fake reviews and spam with machine learning techniques.
+    6. If time permits: detect and remove fake reviews and spam with machine learning techniques.

 * **Data reduction**:
     1. Remove attribute columns that are not relevant to our project using either forward selection or backward elimination.